Multiculturalism and Inter-Cultural Relations

 The City is working towards being one of the most welcoming and inclusive communities in British Columbia.

 Over the past few decades, the face of New Westminster is changing, with more people reporting visible minority status and more people speaking a multitude of languages.

-- 29.6% of the population report having visible minority status
+- 34.8% of the population reported having visible minority status,

-- 23.1% of immigrants have less than five years of Canadian residency
+- 14.4% of immigrants had fewer than five years of Canadian residency,

-- 3.2% of the population report having aboriginal identity
+- 3.3% of the population reported having aboriginal identity, and

 The City has been very active in the area of multiculturalism and inter-cultural relations.
 Over the past decade, it has: